4.1: Departmental Review

 - a student member from a department other than the one under review, normally a DSU sabbatical officer/current student

-All internal review team members will receive training in the process organised by the Academic Staff Development Office.
+All internal review team members will receive training in the process organised by the Academic Support Office.

 9. Where the Faculty Pro-Vice-Chancellor's or the chair of the Faculty Research Group's department is under review, the Faculty Pro-Vice-Chancellor shall nominate for approval by the chairs of Education Committee and Research Committee another senior member of the faculty to take the senior officer's place.

-10. The secretary to the review team will be the relevant faculty support administrator in the Academic Support Office.
+10. The secretariat for the review will be provided by the Academic Support Office.

 External members of review teams